cdein/python-radon/README.md

 ## Code Lens and Status Bar

-The cyclomatic complexity is show in front of functions, methods or classes.
-You can also see the current maintainable index of the source code f the active editor in the status bar.
+The cyclomatic complexity is shown in front of functions, methods or classes.
+You can also see the current maintainable index of the source code of the active editor in the status bar.

 ![Screeshot - Code Lens and Status Bar](images/scrsht-codelens-statusbar.png)